SciPost Editorial Colleges By-laws

 Each assigned Fellow can explicitly decline the assignment, stating a reason among: too busy, away, conflict of interest, cannot give impartial assessment, insufficiently qualified, not interested or this paper should not even be considered.
 If the preselected list of Fellows empties and the submission has still not been taken charge of, the preselection list is extended and new assignment requests are sent to different Fellows.
 If 5 assignments are declined citing lack of interest reasons, the Submission is returned to the authors and not considered for further processing towards publication.

-The Editorial College and Administration must make all reasonable efforts to ensure that the screening process be completed within 5 working days starting from the moment of submission.
+The Editorial College and Administration must make all reasonable efforts to ensure that the assignment process be completed within 5 working days starting from the moment of submission.
 Senior Fellows in the relevant specialty can be consulted by Editorial Administration in order to assist in this endeavour.
-If this timing proves impossible (for example due to a large influx of Submissions or current unavailability of specialist (guest) Fellows), the authors are informed of the delay and given the option of either withdrawing their Submission, or of accepting an extension to the duration of their Submission's screening process.
+If this timing proves impossible (for example due to a large influx of Submissions or current unavailability of specialist (guest) Fellows), the authors are informed of the delay and given the option of either withdrawing their Submission, or of accepting an extension to the duration of their Submission's assignment process.

 Appointment of Editor-in-charge